geudde/attic-chest/pages/03.season-2/01.meeting-13/07.anacreon-16/docs.md

 You may sing the Theban War
 Or how the Grecians from afar
-Led their Ships to Phrygia’s Strand
+Led their ships to Phrygia’s strand
-How bravely fought the Trojan Band.
+How bravely fought the Trojan band.
-Not such your Poet overthrew,
+Not such your poet overthrew,
-New were their Arms their Warfare new
+New were their arms their warfare new
-No Horse, no Footmen fill’d their Ranks
+No horse, no footmen fill’d their ranks
-No Rowers mann’d the Trireme’s Banks;
+No rowers mann’d the trireme’s banks;
-Anacreon here, a Captive lies
+Anacreon here, a captive lies
-Conquer’d by Shafts from female Eyes.
+Conquer’d by shafts from female eyes.

 Ictinus